skyllias/alomatia/README.md

-# alomatia
+# Alomatia
-GUI to apply filters to images.
+Yet another GUI to apply filters to images.